-Teachers and students from across North Carolina learned the Alice programming language this summer during a workshop and camp at Duke University with support from the National Science Foundation and IBM.
-Alice uses simple commands to animate student-created movies and video games.
-According to the workshop organizer, Dr. Susan Rodger from Duke University, “Middle school students don’t really know what computer science is about.
+Both teachers and students across the state of North Carolina learned about the Alice Programming Language during a summer workshop held on campus at Duke University.
+This Workshop had support from the National Science Foundation (NSF) and IBM.
+Alice is unique because it uses simple commands and an easy-to-use, drag-and-drop interface that allows students to create animated movies and video games.
+The workshop organizer, Dr. Susan Rodger from Duke University said “Middle school students don’t really know what Computer Science is about.
 Alice is changing that by attracting both boys and girls with its virtual worlds storytelling and interactive capabilities.
 Our workshop showed that Alice can be used for problem solving and presentations in different disciplines such as math, science, English, art, business, and history.”

-Students and teachers alike were drawn to the visual format.
-Tom Robertson, a middle school mathematics and technology teacher from Asheville, said, “This summer I had the opportunity to observe middle school students using Alice to build creative 3-dimensional interactive worlds.
+Students, as well as teachers, tend to like Alice’s visual format; it’s much easier for someone new to writing code.
+Tom Robertson, a middle school math and technology teacher from Asheville, said “This summer I had the opportunity to observe middle school students using Alice to build creative 3-dimensional interactive worlds.
 They were completely engrossed in the task at hand: computer programming.
 Clearly, Alice was providing a technology experience that went beyond the typical PowerPoint presentation.”
-Janie Torain, a business teacher from Person High School in Person County, agreed.
-She noted that students in her class will use Alice Programming software to explore multimedia production while creating presentations in a ”FUN-damentally’ different and more enjoyable way than ever before.”
+Another teacher, Jaine Torain, a business teacher from Person High School agreed with Robertson.
+She said that her students were able to use Alice to explore multimedia production in a way that was different from anything they had ever used before.

-Teachers from many disciplines beyond technology and career education connected with Alice.
-Math teacher Bridgette Scott created a world for teaching the coordinate plane.
-Math teacher Cheri Grantlin from Durham plans to integrate Alice into creating engaging class starters.
-Nashville science teacher Alisa White noted Alice’s assessment possibilities.
-She said, “Worlds created by middle school students effectively promote interdisciplinary understanding, problem solving and learning fundamental concepts in life, earth, and physical science within a short period of time.
+Math teachers Bridgette Scott and Cheri Grantlin have big plans for Alice.
+Scott has already created a world for teaching the coordinate plane, and Grantlin plans to integrate Alice into her classroom too.
+Nashville Science teacher Alisa White said of Alice “Worlds created by middle school students effectively promote interdisciplinary understanding, problem solving and learning fundamental concepts in life, earth, and physical science within a short period of time.
 It is a great assessment tool.”

-Humanities teachers recognized Alice as a way to encourage student creativity and engage students with literature.
-According to Person County teacher Andrea Payne, “Alice slows the thinking down and helps a child think about ‘thinking about.’
+It wasn’t just teachers from technological disciplines either.
+Humanities teachers saw Alice as a way to encourage students to be creative and help them with literature.
+Person County teacher Andrea Payne said “Alice slows the thinking down and helps a child think about ‘thinking about.’
 Storyboarding takes thoughts from abstract to concrete.
 This is how screenwriters do it: they storyboard.”

-For students, the most important aspect of Alice was the opportunity for self-expression.
-Jesse, a middle school student at the camp, said, “It’s interactive; that’s cool.
-It’s open – you know – there’s a lot you can do with it.”
-Brittany, another middle schooler, was looking forward to using Alice for projects.
-She said, “I like that you can actually create your own ideas and express yourself and have fun with it.”
+Even students had good things to say about Alice.
+Jesse, a student present at the camp said “It’s interactive; that’s cool.
+It’s open – you know – there’s a lot you can do with it.’
+Brittany, another student, was considering using Alice for projects.
+She said, ‘I like that you can actually create your own ideas and express yourself and have fun with it.”